 - It is advisable to have a Yamaha dealer service the wheel. - Securely support the motorcycle so that there is no danger of it falling over. - 1.
-Remove the guard from each front fork leg by removing the bolts.
+Loosen the locknut at the brake lever, and then turn the adjusting bolt fully in direction (a).